satwik12-dev/Scientific-Calculator/README.md

 # Scientific-Calculator
 This Scientific Calculator is a basic level java code program in which works on the basic trigo function exponential power etc...
+In which swing for gui and awt for making the program easier and runable on any system that java development kit